AirAsia X Logo

 AirAsia X: Brand overview

-AirAsia X, a well-known Malaysian low-cost airline AirAsia Group division, was established in 2007.
-Tony Fernandes, the founder of AirAsia, had the brilliant idea to launch this brand to apply the low-cost carrier model to long-haul routes.
+AirAsia X, a division of the Malaysian low-cost airline AirAsia Group, was established in 2007.
+Tony Fernandes, the founder of AirAsia, had the brilliant idea to launch this brand, applying the low-cost carrier model to long-haul routes.
 This was a novel strategy because the low-cost model had previously only been used for short—and medium-distance travel.

 The company conducted its inaugural commercial flight from Kuala Lumpur to Gold Coast, Australia, on November 5, 2007.
-This route was purposefully chosen to show off the possibilities of low-cost, long-haul travel while connecting Malaysia with a well-liked tourist attraction.
+This route was purposefully chosen to showcase the possibilities of low-cost, long-haul travel while connecting Malaysia with a popular tourist attraction.

 2008 saw the fast expansion of the route network with the introduction of flights to Hangzhou, China, and Perth, Australia.
 The airline started flying long-haul routes using wide-body Airbus A330-300 aircraft, which increased passenger capacity and efficiency.